ChenTim1011/CloudTribe/README.md

 5. Change the file name .env_template to .env

 6. Open pgAdmin4, go to Servers, and register a new server with the general and connection information as provided.

+7. go to backend\database\createtable.sql and  paste the sql query to pgAdmin4 sql query page.

 ![alt text](setting.png)